bolly-biophysics/peptides-llps-MD/README.md

 This work mainly discusses the aggregation characteristics of charged peptide chains in ionic environments.
 The relevant files are explained as follows:
-The AIMD folder contains two initial inp files (2-Arg system and 2-Asp system), and a program for analyzing the distance between sodium ions and oxygen atoms.
+The AIMD folder contains two initial inp files (2-Arg system and 2-Asp system), and a program for analyzing the distance between sodium ions and oxygen atoms;
-The GaMD folder contains initial structure file, force field file, simulation control file, as well as a program for performing reweighting analysis.
+The GaMD folder contains initial structure file, force field file, simulation control file, as well as a program for performing reweighting analysis;
-The coordinates_and_ff folder contains the initial structural files and force field files for all two-chain systems.
+The coordinates_and_ff folder contains the initial structural files and force field files for all two-chain systems;
 The cMD folder contains minimization, equilibrium, and productivity control files for cMD simulations of all two-chain systems.

 The analysis folder contains all the analysis programs, which are responsible for the following tasks: